eolesinski/poliscipy/docs/merging-data.md

 ## Merging Election Data

 Plotting electoral college data using PoliSciPy is very easy.
-All you need to do is create a dictionary with the data that you woudl like to plot, and then merge it into the geoDataFrame above.
+All you need to do is create a dictionary with the data that you would like to plot, and then merge it into the geoDataFrame above.

 ### Adding the data